 Fig. 19.
-Timeseries of water mass occurrence at the Chukchi shelfbreak/slope moorings (CS2, CS4) and the mooring at the head of Barrow Canyon (BC2).
+Timeseries of water mass occurrence at (a) the head of Barrow Canyon (mooring BC2), and (b) in the Chukchi Slope Current (mooring CS4).
 See Fig. 2 and Fig. 3 for mooring locations.
-Note that there is no depth scale for moorings CS2 and BC2 since these sites have a single sensor near the bottom (89m for CS2, and 49m for BC2).
-The gray shading indicates times when the flow is in the opposite direction of the predominant current (southwestward, and northwestward in the three panels, respectively).
+Note that there is no depth scale for BC2 since this site has a single sensor near the bottom (49m).
+The gray shading indicates times when the flow is in the opposite direction of the predominant current (southwestward and southeastward in the two panels, respectively).
 The black triangles denote the time periods when the bulk of newly-ventilated winter water was present.